 1. Look at your Vitamin B12 levels

-If you are vegetarian or vegan, it may be necessary to supplement with Vitamin B12.
+If you are vegetarian or vegan, it may be necessary to supplement with Vitamin B12, there are injectable b12 for this matter.
 Always ensure that you are taking a Vitamin B supplement to support your body, whenever you take any B vitamin.

 There are some studies which indicate that some plant sources of Vitamin B12 are sufficient but they are yet to be proven scientifically.

 Great sources of Vitamin B12 are found in fish, eggs and organ meats.
 Naturally eat more of these and look at sources which are easier to digest such as chicken or fish.

 Hormone irregularities can be approached from two different angles.
 We can use supplements to aid the body with normal hormone production but we can also dig deeper by looking at our liver health.

 Step 1: Begin with herbs to aid normal hormone balance

 Take herbs which help regulate hormones such as Maca Root Powder and Vitex.
 Vitex encourages the body to produce more progesterone which would counter the effects of high estrogen.
 I generally only advise the use of Vitex for no longer than 6 months.

 You can also take herbs to support heavy periods, such as Yarrow, Shepherd’s Purse and Witch Hazel.
 Read more about herbs to try.